Case Studies

 Considering that User Generated photos are being shared by the millions, there’s certainly plenty of content out there for brands to leverage, too.

 So, customer photos and User Generated Content represent the common thread between the most buzzworthy social brands.
+But what does that mean for you?
+What can budding brands with smaller follower-counts learn from these same juggernauts?

 We’ve outlined 14 awesome examples of customer photos in action which can inspire your own social content campaigns.
 Each of these examples represents a specific lesson in the world of leveraging UGC that any brand can apply to their own marketing strategy.